Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image49

-While working in scene view, an object may move far away or disappear from the screen.
+While editing the scene, objects may move far away or disappear from view.

 Image46

-The Cube now appears in the middle of the scene view.
+The Cube is now centered in the Scene View.

-There are many other ways to change the viewpoint, but first let’s learn the four basic viewpoint operations.
+There are various ways to change the view, but first, learn these 4 basic operations:

-• Alt key (Windows) / Option key (macOS) + left mouse click and drag
+• Alt key (Windows) / Option key (macOS) + Left Click + Drag

 • Focus

-When you select a Cube, you will see red, blue and yellow arrows.
+When you select a Cube, red, blue, and yellow arrows appear.
+These are gizmos used to manipulate the object.

 Image7